-The Bachelor of Science in Nursing (BSN) Program requires completion of 139 total credits over a period of 4 or 5 academic years.
+The Bachelor of Science in Nursing (BSN) Program requires completion of 140 total credits over a period of 4 or 5 academic years after admission to Heritage University as a freshman.

 Heritage University nursing coursework